CelineChole/website-tech/content/blog/react-day-conference/index.md

 [CodeMod](https://github.com/facebook/codemod) is a tool developed by Facebook to help with the refactor of large-scale codebases.

-## Building a typed and code split Redux store
+## Building a typesafe and code split Redux store
 #### Matthew Gerstman - Dropbox

 [Slides: Building a typeface code split react-redux application](https://slides.slytherin.dev/#0)